iqss-research/2k1-in-silico/README.md

 * **Inference:** using likelihood models (almost the inverse of probability, where we try to infer the data generation process from the data);

-* **Quantities of Interest:** using statistical simulation, enabling you (rather than some computer program) to control how statistical results are presented, so you can understand your results and impactfully present them.
+* **Quantities of Interest:** using statistical simulation, enabling you rather than some software program to control how statistical results are presented, so you can understand your results and impactfully present them.

 ## Why use it?